gsmainclusivetechlab/interop-docs/docs/testcases/creation.md

 precondition: |
   - Service Provider has GSMA Mobile Money API Implemented.
   - Service Provider is capable of handling async calls.
-  - Payee and Payer MMOs exist in Mojaloop as Participants.
+  - Payee and Payer FSPs exist in Mojaloop as Participants.
   - Payee and Payer exist in Mojaloop as Parties.
   - Amount should be the value "1001".
   - Debit party should be identified by account identifier "msisdn" with the value "+33555123456".
   - Credit party should be identified by account identifier "msisdn" with the value "+33555789123".
 components:
   - Service Provider
-  - Mobile Money Operator 1
+  - Financial Services Provider 1
-  - Mobile Money Operator 2
+  - Financial Services Provider 2
 test_steps:
   # ...
 ```